piyushbig/To-Do-list/README.md

 for node module

-Then intall require npm packages in your directory
+Then intall required npm packages in your directory

 ```npm i express```